jianpingliao1991/steedos.org/docs/metadata/object/listview.md

 ## Declarative Metadata File Suffix and Directory Location

-List views are stored as additional part of a CustomObject component.
+ListViews components have the suffix `.listView` and are stored in the `listviews` folder as additional part of a CustomObject component.
 The component can represent a custom object or a standard object, such as an account.

 ```sh
 my-app